Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 ### Extra steps

-You might want to download the notebook that you reused.
+You might want to download the original notebook that you reused.
 In order to do so:

 14. Go back to the top of the page and click on the _Past Experiments_ tab.
-Go to the bottom to the clone form.
-Click on the select menu in order to display options, then select the notebook option that match the one you reused.
+Go down to the clone form.
+Click on the select menu in order to display options, then select the notebook option that matches the one you reused.

 ![selectMenu](../assets/scenarios/scenario_2/clone_reuse_scenario2.png)

-Finally you can click on the button _clone_.
+Finally, you can click on the button _clone_.

 This should trigger the download of the notebook as a **zip file**.
 Depending on your browser settings, you might be asked where you want to save the file.
 Save it where it will be easy for you to find it.